Finding a Therapist

 Finding a Therapist Who Accepts Your Insurance

 If you'd like to use your insurance, call your insurance company and request a list of approved providers.
 Research and reach out to the ones you think could be a good fit.
 If you are a MediCal recipient, you can find low or no cost services through your county's mental health ACCESS or 211 line.
+If you are a Northern California Kaiser member seeking an outside referral, back in 2021 a group put together tips and tricks for obtaining therapy here.

 It can be very challenging to find a therapist who accepts insurance and has openings because insurance companies usually pay therapists well under half their usual rate.